risingstar2018/zusEngine/database/scripts/README.md

 Shell scripts for PostgreSQL connections

-* `db-drop.sh` - drops omniwallet DB if it exists
+* `db-drop.sh` - drops zuswallet DB if it exists
-* `db-init.sh` - creates and initializes omniwallet DB
+* `db-init.sh` - creates and initializes zuswallet DB
 * `db-console.sh` - connects to the the database using the PSQL console

 These scripts assume the following environment variables are set up